WHY THE EMOR PROJECT

-In the Avoda area of the portal you’ll find life-changing teachings focused on fostering this priceless bond and understanding philosophical, spiritual, and existential questions.
+In the Avoda area, you will find life-changing teachings focused on fostering this priceless bond and understanding philosophical, spiritual, and existential questions.
 Emor translates these classic sources for you and explains their esoteric shorthand.

-Use our unique Emor unfolding diagram to slide effortlessly from a bird’s-eye view of a topic to a granular understanding.
+Our unique Emor unfolding diagram will allow you to slide effortlessly from a bird’s-eye view of a topic to a granular understanding.
 As you grow to recognize and cultivate God’s presence, these teachings will promote your inner peace, deepen your prayers, and expand your consciousness.

 Many of us want to engage in Tikkun Olam – improving the world.